-Demonstration Instruments: Erhu, PiPa and Guzheng
+Demonstration instruments: Erhu, PiPa and Guzheng

-Oz Noy | Electric Guitarist
+Oz Noy | Electric GuitaristFebruary 27, 2015

-Born in Israel, Oz started his professional career at the age of 13 playing jazz, blues, pop and rock music.
+Born in Israel, Oz Noy started his professional career at the age of 13 playing jazz, blues, pop and rock music.
 By age 16, he was playing with top Israeli musicians and artists.
 By age 24, he was one of the most established studio guitar players in the country.
 Oz was also a member of the house band on Israel’s top-rated television show for more than two years.